tardate/LittleCodingKata/databases/influxdb/about/README.md

 These notes were made using InfluxDb v2 alpha.
 There are [major changes](https://v2.docs.influxdata.com/v2.0/reference/release-notes/influxdb/) in commands/usage from 1.x,
-and of course the details below may change
+and of course the details below may change.

+See [Using InfluxDb with Ruby](../ruby_client) for an example of using InfluxDB 1.7 with docker.

 ## Architectural Components